stefanpenner/ember-improved-cp/README.md

 # Ember-improved-cp

-An addon to provide and experiment with different computed property patterns
+An addon to provide and experiment with different computed property patterns.

 ### readOnly by default